Consenti

 Query paramDescription

 langAccept-Language header value (e.g. fr-FR,fr;q=0.9).
-Used when geoDataProvider: 'language'.
+Used together with tz by the default timezone+language heuristic.

 // GET /consenti/api/v1/profiles/auto/en?tz=Europe/Paris HTTP/1.1